Stephen-RA-King/piptools-sync/README.md

 It should be noted that not all pre-commit hooks are written in Python for Python, so it makes sense that it has its own cache file system independent of pip.
 Therefore, not all pre-commit repositories have an entry in PyPI.
 They can simply be defined by a GitHub repository URL.

-Lastly browsing the internet looking for a solution I came across the following issue raised under the pip-tools project (dated 24 Jun 2021).
+Lastly, browsing the internet looking for a solution I came across the following issue raised under the pip-tools project (dated 24 Jun 2021).
-The issue is still open and describes the exact same problem. https://github.com/jazzband/pip-tools/issues/1437
+The issue is still open and describes the exact same problem.

+https://github.com/jazzband/pip-tools/issues/1437

 ## Installation